-• Block native IPv6 - Kerio Control is connected to the network with the IPv6 protocol.

-This option is available only in the Windows edition.
-In editions Software Appliance and Box, any native IPv6 traffic is blocked by default.

-• Block tunelled IPv6 - to ease the transition to IPv6, some protocol can encapsulate IPv6 packets into IPv4 and thus communicate via network without IPv6 support.

-You can define exceptions for tunelled IPv6 traffic - tunelled traffic of computers with certain IPv4 addresses will not be blocked.
-The exceptions are defined by IPv4 address groups (see chapter16.1).
+- Block native IPv6 Kerio Control is directly connected to network with IPv6 and you wish to block IPv6. - This option is available only in the edition for Windows where it is enabled by default.
+In Software Appliance and Box editions, any native IPv6 traffic is enabled by default (IPv6 can be allowed or denied on individual network interfaces only). - Block tunneled IPv6 to ease the transition to IPv6, some protocol can encapsulate IPv6 packets into IPv4 and thus communicate via network without IPv6 support. - For security reasons, any tunneled IPv6 traffic is disabled by default. - You can define exceptions for tunneled IPv6 traffic tunneled traffic of computers with certain IPv4 addresses will not be blocked.
+The exceptions are defined by IPv4 address groups (see chapter 17.1).
 The selected group may include both local or Internet IPv4 addresses.

-For these security reasons, all IPv6 traffic is disabled by default.

-Note: No Kerio Control traffic rules or other functions can be applied to traffic via the IPv6 protocol.

-9.4 P2P Eliminator
+10.4 P2P Eliminator